codex-storage/proof-aggregation/README.md

 Proof Aggregation
 ================================
+**WARNING**: This repository contains work-in-progress prototypes, and has not received careful code review.
+It is NOT ready for production use.

-This repository contains all work related to proof aggregation (currently only local proof aggregation).
+This repository contains all work related to the Codex proof system which supports proof aggregation (currently only local proof aggregation).

+## Quick Usage
+see [`codex-storage-proofs-circuits`](../codex-storage-proofs-circuits) to look at the circuits. see [`proof-input`](./proof-input) to test the circuits. see [`workflow`](../workflow) for an overview of the whole workflow and how to use the circuits and run them.

 Repository organization
 -----------------